-Layla is a frequently sought speaker on international tax matters and is an emerging authority on the international tax provisions of the Tax Cuts and Jobs Act.
+Layla is a frequently sought speaker on international tax matters and is an authority on the international tax provisions of the Tax Cuts and Jobs Act.
 She has published articles in journals, including BNA Tax Management International Journal, BNA Tax Management Memorandum, the CCH International Tax Journal, and Tax Notes International.
-Layla is the former Chair of the DC Bar Taxation Community and she currently serves as a Member of the Taxation Community's Steering Committee.
+Layla is the former Chair of the DC Bar Taxation Community and she currently serves as Vice Chair of the American Bar Association's Foreign Activities of U.S. Taxpayers (FAUST) Committee.
 She has twice been named one of International Tax Review's Women in Tax (2016 – 2017).

 - Advised a U.S.-based natural resources company on the U.S. tax consequences of restructuring its international operations.

 - Represented a foreign-based insurance company as special tax counsel in connection with an $800 million acquisition of a U.S. business.

 - Counseled a foreign-based multinational on U.S. international tax and transfer pricing issues in connection with a restructuring of foreign operations held by its U.S. group.

 - Advised a U.S.-based retail company on U.S. tax aspects of financing Canadian operations and managing its cross-border supply chain.

 - Chambers USA: Tax (District of Columbia), 2021

 - International Tax Review: Women in Tax Leaders, 2016 - 2017

 - Legal 500: Tax: International Tax, 2014 - 2021